MyPitit/TDD/TDD/README.md

 `Test Driven Development` (`TDD`) is a software development process that relies on the repetition of a very short development cycle.

 ## But...
-Why to we need to test our code?
+Why do we need to test our code?

 We need `well-tested`, `bug-free` software.
 Also, we need to increase awareness of testing, as well as writing, code.
 Bugs accumulate, and, if they are not found as soon as possible, they increase the costs of application maintenance.